So you want to learn how to start freelance writing?

 Like your writing skills, your portfolio is always a work in progress.
 As you start getting more clients, you might feel like it’s not as important to update.

 But I promise, it is.
-Every time you work with happy clients, add that testimonial to your website.
+Every time you work with happy clients or editors, add that testimonial to your website.

 Create Your Portfolio For Your Niche